CAST-Extend/com.castsoftware.uc.silentInstaller/README.md

 # Known Issues
 if you get script execution denied issue / script not digitinally signed issue, run following command in your powershell commandlet before running the script.
-Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process
+Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process SiletInstaller does not install Integrated or standalone dashboard yet.
+These dashboards do not respect the unattended file parameters for which a product ticket is open.